suhaskamath2712/E0261_P11/documentation/documentation.md

 Notes and caveats
 -----------------
-- Paths are configured as absolute constants in the class.
-If you move the project, update these constants.
+ - Runtime paths and DB connection settings are read from `src/main/resources/config.properties` via `com.ac.iisc.FileIO`.
+Edit the properties file to adjust paths or database settings instead of changing the Java source.
 - The SQL extraction relies on consistent header separators and `-- Query ID:` lines in the consolidated SQL files.